 Access to basic communication services is crucial to participate in today’s economy and society.

 European electronic communications rules seek to make broadband internet access and voice communications affordable and available throughout Europe through effective competition and choice.
-Where the needs of consumers are not satisfactorily met by the market, universal service obligations ensure that affordable adequate services are available regardless of personal circumstances like location, income or disability.
+Where the needs of consumers are not met by the market, universal service obligations ensure that affordable adequate services are available regardless of personal circumstances like location, income or disability.
 Broadband internet must have sufficient bandwidth for using important services such as eGovernment, internet banking, and standard quality video calls.

-Implementation of the European Electronic Communications Code
+Implementation of the EU Electronic Communications Code

-Latest
+Latest News

 Related Content